Irish students take to streets over fees threat

 The coalition government's large majority should ensure it can pass the December budget, its first since being swept to power in March, but the political pressure is beginning to show with a junior minister resigning on Tuesday over the closure of an army barracks.

-Students focused their ire on Education Minister Ruairi Quinn, who during the election campaign pledged not to raise student fees or cut student grants.
+Students focussed their ire on Education Minister Ruairi Quinn, who during the election campaign pledged not to raise student fees or cut student grants.

 "Less than nine months on, we have a government in hiding, a government that has failed to live up to its promises and today we are sending a message to that government, 'Shame on You'," Gary Redmond, the president of the Union of Students in Ireland (USI), told a crowd of over 10,000 cheering protesters.